pavan-sagar/maintenance-manager/README.md

 ## How to use

-1. Clone the repository with git clone
+1. Clone the repository --> git clone
-2. Install dependencies with command npm install
+2. Install dependencies --> npm install
-3. Run the dev server with command : npm run dev
+3. Run the dev server --> npm run dev